onflow/freshmint/docs/nodejs.md

-# Freshmint Library
+# Freshmint Node.js Library

-The package provides the core pieces needed to deploy, mint and distribute NFTs on Flow.
+The Freshmins Node.js package provides the core pieces needed to deploy, mint and distribute NFTs on Flow from a Node.js application.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->